thibautjombart/covid19_bed_occupancy/app/include/info.md

 ### Summary

-The forecasting approach can be summarised as follows:
+The forecasting approach can be summarised as follows; for each simulation:

 1. Augment the number of admissions by an assumed level of reporting.
-This is currently done by
+This is currently done by:
-<div style="text-align:center"> n<sub>aug</sub> = n<sub>reported</sub> / %<sub>reported</sub> </div>
+<div> n<sub>aug</sub> = n<sub>reported</sub> / %<sub>reported</sub> </div>

-2. Use a log-linear model, parametrised via the doubling time, to simulate epidemic trajectories.
+2. Use a log-linear model, parametrised via the doubling time (drawn from an inverse Gamma distribution, with user-specified mean and coefficient of variation), to simulate future daily admissions trajectories.

 3. For each admission, simulate duration of hospitalisation from the length-of-stay distribution.
+This is drawn from discretised Weibull distributions matching published results (see below).

-4. Count beds for each day and simulation.
+4. Count beds for each day simulation.

 ### User Inputs